Newcastle upon Tyne: Theatre

 The city has a proud history of theatre.
 Stephen Kemble of the well-known Kemble family managed the original Theatre Royal, Newcastle for fifteen years (1791–1806).
 He brought members of his famous acting family such as Sarah Siddons and John Kemble out of London to Newcastle.
 Stephen Kemble guided the theatre through many celebrated seasons.
 The original Theatre Royal in Newcastle was opened on 21 January 1788 and was located on Mosley Street.
 It was demolished to make way for Grey Street, where its replacement was built.

 The city still contains many theatres.
 The largest, the Theatre Royal on Grey Street, first opened in 1837, designed by John and Benjamin Green.
 It has hosted a season of performances from the Royal Shakespeare Company for over 25 years, as well as touring productions of West End musicals.
-The Mill Volvo Tyne Theatre hosts smaller touring productions, whilst other venues feature local talent.
+The Tyne Theatre and Opera House hosts smaller touring productions, whilst other venues feature local talent.
 Northern Stage, formally known as the Newcastle Playhouse and Gulbenkian Studio, hosts various local, national and international productions in addition to those produced by the Northern Stage company.
-Other theatres in the city include the Live Theatre, the People's Theatre, Gosforth Civic Theatre, and the Jubilee Theatre.
+Other theatres in the city include the Live Theatre, the People's Theatre, Alphabetti Theatre, Gosforth Civic Theatre, and the Jubilee Theatre.
 NewcastleGateshead was voted in 2006 as the arts capital of the UK in a survey conducted by the Artsworld TV channel.

 Literature and libraries

 Newcastle has a strong reputation as a poetry centre.
 The Morden Tower, run by poet Tom Pickard, is a major venue for poetry readings in the North East, being the place where Basil Bunting gave the first reading of Briggflatts in 1965.

 The Literary and Philosophical Society of Newcastle upon Tyne (popularly known as the 'Lit & Phil') is the largest independent library outside London, housing more than 150,000 books.
 Its music library contains 8,000 CDs and 10,000 LPs.
 The current Lit and Phil premises were built in 1825 and the building was designed by John and Benjamin Green.
 Operating since 1793 and founded as a 'conversation club,' its lecture theatre was the first public building to be lit by electric light, during a lecture by Joseph Swan on 20 October 1880.

 The old City library designed by Basil Spence, was demolished in 2006 and replaced.
-The new building opened on 21 June 2009 and was named after 18th century composer Charles Avison; the building was opened by Dr Herbert Loebl.
+The new building opened on 21 June 2009 and was named after the 18th-century local composer Charles Avison; the building was first opened by Dr Herbert Loebl.
+In November 2009, it was officially opened by Queen Elizabeth II.

 Seven Stories, the National Centre for Children's Books, opened in 2005 in the Ouseburn Valley.